 Chinese Engineer Sentenced to 8 Years for Working as a CCP Agent

-Ji Chaoqun, a Chinese citizen, was convicted in September 2022, for acting illegally with in the United States as an agent of the PRC.
+Ji Chaoqun, a Chinese citizen, was convicted in September 2022, for acting illegally within the United States as an agent of the PRC.
 According to court documents, Ji worked at the direction of high-level intelligence officers in the Jiangsu Province Ministry of State Security, a provincial department of the Ministry of State Security for the PRC.

 As a Chinese citizen residing in Chicago, Ji was tasked by Xu Yanjun, a Deputy Division Director within the Ministry of State Security, with providing an intelligence officer with biographical information on certain individuals for possible recruitment by the JSSD.
 These individuals included Chinese nationals who were working as engineers and scientists in the United States, some of whom worked for U.S. defense contractors.